cheesenoc/peblin/README.md

-# Tramlin - Wemlin for Pebble
+# Tramlin - Something like Wemlin for Pebble

 ## Install
 - Build: `pebble build`